- 200g carrots

 Prep: 20 mins | Cook:10 mins

-2. Tip 1 tsp cumin or caraway seeds into a mixing bowl and add the flour.
+2. Tip 1 tsp cumin seeds into a mixing bowl and add the flour.
 Measure the milk out into a jug, then crack the eggs into the milk.
 Whisk together till combined.
 Slowly whisk the egg and milk mixture into the flour, adding a few splashes at a time and whisking well till you have a smooth batter.
 Add the carrots and chilli and season with a generous pinch of salt and pepper.
 Fold together to incorporate.

 3. Preheat your grill to high and line a baking tray with foil.
 Set aside.